 A design-led approach should be taken for all proposals.
 Development proposals will be expected to achieve high quality design and contribute positively to Stutton as a place.

-Appropriate to the scale of the proposal, applicants should be guided by the design principles set out in the Stutton Design Guide and demonstrate how their proposal is appropriate through the completion of the Stutton Design Checklist provided in Appendix 4 to this document.
+Appropriate to the scale of the proposal, applicants should be guided by the design principles set out in the Design Guidelines and Codes and demonstrate how their proposal satisfies the design requirements through the completion of the Design Checklist provided in Appendix 4 to this document.